fredyGabriel/crackseg/configs/README.md

 # Project Configurations

-This directory contains all project configurations using Hydra.
-The structure is organized hierarchically to allow modular and flexible configuration.
+This directory contains all configuration files for the project, managed using Hydra.
+The structure is hierarchical and modular to ensure flexibility, clarity, and reproducibility for all experiments and workflows.

+## Final Status

+- All configuration files are organized by module and purpose.
+- The structure supports modular overrides and experiment tracking.
+- All parameters are documented and versioned with the codebase.

 ## Directory Structure

-- `base.yaml`: Base configuration that defines common parameters and default values
+- `base.yaml`: Base configuration with common parameters and default values
 - `config.yaml`: Main configuration that composes different configuration groups

 ### Configuration Groups

 - `data/`: Data-related configurations
-  - `dataloader/`: Dataloader configuration
+  - `dataloader/`: Dataloader settings (batch size, workers, shuffling)
-    - Batch size
-    - Number of workers
-    - Shuffling policies
-  - `transform/`: Transformation configuration
-    - Data augmentation
+  - `transform/`: Data augmentation, normalization, preprocessing
-    - Normalization
-    - Preprocessing

-- `model/`: Architecture configurations
+- `model/`: Model and architecture configurations
-  - `encoder/`: Encoder configurations
-  - `decoder/`: Decoder configurations
-  - `bottleneck/`: Bottleneck configurations
+  - `encoder/`, `decoder/`, `bottleneck/`: Component-specific settings
-  - Architecture hyperparameters
-  - Weight initialization
+  - Architecture hyperparameters, weight initialization

 - `training/`: Training configurations
-  - `logging/`: Logger configuration
+  - `logging/`: Logger settings
-  - `loss/`: Loss function configuration
+  - `loss/`: Loss function settings
-  - `lr_scheduler/`: Learning rate scheduler configuration
+  - `lr_scheduler/`: Learning rate scheduler
-  - `metric/`: Metrics configuration
+  - `metric/`: Metrics for training/validation
-  - Training hyperparameters
-  - Optimization policies
+  - Training hyperparameters, optimization policies

 - `evaluation/`: Evaluation configurations
-  - Evaluation metrics
-  - Decision thresholds
-  - Visualization parameters
+  - Metrics, thresholds, visualization parameters

 ## Using with Hydra